Defensor San Alejandro

 Defensor San Alejandro is a Peruvian football club, playing in the city of Aguaytía, Padre Abad, Ucayali, Peru.

 History

-In the 2011 Copa Perú, the club classified to the Regional Stage, but was eliminated by Universidad Nacional de Ucayali in the Region III's Group B.
+In the 2011 Copa Perú, the club qualified to the Regional Stage, but was eliminated by Universidad Nacional de Ucayali in the Region III's Group B.

-In the 2012 Copa Perú, the club classified to the National Stage, but was eliminated by Alianza Cristiana in the quarterfinals.
+In the 2012 Copa Perú, the club qualified to the National Stage, but was eliminated by Alianza Cristiana in the quarterfinals.
 It was invited to play in the Peruvian Segunda División.